SonyaMoisset/Team-Treehouse_Training/06-WordPress-Development/03-PHP-for-WordPress.md

 # PHP for WordPress
 - Introduction to PHP for WordPress
+- PHP Basics for WordPress